axibase/atsd-use-cases/research/us-mortality/README.md

 ![Figure 45](./images/Figure45.png)

-Now, let us look at the latest pneumonia and influenza and total deaths for Boston, using the `JOIN` clause.
+Now, look at the latest pneumonia and influenza and total deaths for Boston, using the `JOIN` clause.
 This will pair the results we just queried for with the corresponding total number of deaths in the city.

 ```sql